TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/LoginProvider.rst

 Registering a login provider
 ============================

-The concept of the backend login is based on so-called "login providers".
+The concept of the backend login is based on "login providers".

 A login provider can be registered within your :file:`LocalConfiguration.php` or :file:`AdditionalConfiguration.php`  like this: